Amazon offers concessions to head off EU antitrust cases

 Amazon said that while it disagreed with several of the conclusions, it has “engaged constructively with the commission to address their concerns and preserve our ability to serve European customers and the more than 185,000 European small- and medium-sized businesses selling through our stores.”

 The company also said it has "serious concerns" about new EU digital regulations, known as the Digital Markets Act, that it said are "unfairly targeting Amazon and a few other U.S. companies."
-The act, part of the EU's overhaul of its digital rulebook, aims to rein in the power of tech giants and make them treat smaller rivals fairly under threat of hefty fines.
+The act, part of the EU's overhaul of its digital rulebook, aims to prevent tech giants from becoming dominant by making them treat smaller rivals fairly under threat of hefty fines.

 Under the commission's investigation, Amazon had faced a possible fine of up to 10% of its annual worldwide revenue, which could have amounted to billions of dollars.